minitage/minitage.github.io/source/django_project.rst

 Tips and Tricks
 ===============

-Make 2 kind of eggs to packages django and use this naming scheme:
+ - Make 2 kind of eggs packages to packages django and use this naming scheme:

   * YOURPROJECT-django-rXXX to point to a specific revision of django.
   * YOURPROJECT-django-scm to point to the current developpment version used

-In those eggs, copy one allready packaged django, and modify the revision to have the one you want
+ - In those eggs packages , copy one already packaged django, and modify the revision to have the one you want

+ - In the developpement branch (HEAD,tip, trunk): use the YOURPROJECT-django-scm as dependency (minibuild, WANTED_DJANGO in django.env)
+ - In production branch, use YOURPROJECT-django-rxxx as dependency (minibuild, WANTED_DJANGO in django.env)

-This  will allow you to just edit point to your wanted django:
+ - This  will allow you to just edit point to your wanted django:

- * project/shell/django.env
+  * project/shell/django.env (the variable WANTED_DJANGO)
   * the project minibuild to make come the wanted django as a dependency